pgriess/node-msgpack/README.md

 `node-msgpack` is an addon for [node.js](http://nodejs.org) that provides an API for serializing and de-serializing JavaScript objects using the [MessagePack](http://msgpack.sourceforge.net) library.
-The results of this serialization are extremely space-efficient compared to JSON.
+The performance of this addon compared to the native `JSON` object is quite good, and the space required for serialized data is far less than JSON.

 ### Performance